 - We use LobbyGuard visitor check-in at all school sites.

 - We have school counselors at every school site.

 - We have two School Resource Officers and campus security/supervisors that serve all school sites.

 - We have our mobile application (app): Anonymous Alerts for reporting valid safety concerns, which is monitored 24/7.
 Students and parents can use Anonymous Alerts by downloading the app and using Login: sanjacintousd / Password: sanjacintousd.
 It’s part of our “See Something, Say Something” campaign.

 Parents, we are asking you to:

 - Support your child(ren) when/if they ask about any school shooting.
 You can refer them to school counselor(s), and you may also find more strategies to support them at Tips for Parents and Staff for Student Resources.

 - Be aware of the Early Warning Signs for Violence and remind other parents to notify administration or school counselor(s) if anyone sees a warning sign, from this linked resource by California Department of Education.

 - Review, if necessary, our School Emergency Program, also posted on our website homepage.
 You may contact Dawn Lawrence, SJUSD’s Emergency Preparedness Coordinator, at (951) 929-7700 x4411.

-Nothing is more important than the safety of your child(ren).
+We couldn’t say this enough -- nothing is more important than the safety of your child(ren)!
 Thank you for partnering with us to ensure the safety of every SJUSD student and staff member.